Diane Barber, PhD, Professor

 The Peripheral Nervous System (PNS) has been identified as a functional component of hematopoietic microenvironments and other stem cell niches.
 However, it remains largely unknown how sensory neurons and their inputs direct hematopoiesis or immune responses.
 To address these questions at the cellular and molecular level, the Brückner Lab studies the role of the PNS as a microenvironment in hematopoiesis, using the hematopoietic pockets of the optically transparent Drosophila larva as a model system.
 The lab investigates constitutive and neuronal activity-dependent 'circuits' by which the PNS regulates hematopoiesis and immune responses.

-Jeffrey Bush, PhD, Assistant Professor
+Jeffrey Bush, PhD, Associate Professor

 Although craniofacial anomalies are among the most common congenital defects in humans, the underlying etiology is incompletely understood.
 By integrating mouse genetic approaches with proteomics, biochemistry, and cell biology, the Bush Lab investigates the signaling mechanisms that coordinate craniofacial morphogenesis and how this signaling control is disrupted in congenital craniofacial disease.
 One focus of the lab is Eph/ephrin signaling, a family of signaling molecules that regulates multiple aspects of craniofacial development.